 - The project will include an study of potential rail and bus transit investments in the NH Capitol corridor, which connects the major population centers of New Hampshire to metropolitan Boston, and the development of a service development plan and related documents for intercity passenger rail between Boston, MA and Concord, NH.
 This study will be taking a mutlimodal, systems-wide approach in the development of a menu of alternatives that were provided for review and consideration for the public and policymakers.

 Public Transportation: The public transportation program includes federal grants for transit operations, capital improvements, planning, technical assistance and training.

-- FTA Funding for State of NH Fiscal Year 2014 (including applications & other pertinent documents for SFY14 and prior years)
+- FTA GRANT & FUNDING INFO for State of NH Fiscal Year 2016 (including applications & other pertinent documents for SFY16 and prior years)